dssg/triage/docs/sources/dirtyduck/docs/infrastructure.md

 check [psql's
 documentation](https://www.postgresql.org/docs/10/static/app-psql.html).

-The database is running and it's named `food`.
+The database is now running and is named `food`.
 It should contain a single table named `inspections` in the `schema` `raw`.
 Let's check the structure of the `inspections` table.
 Type the following command: